Ayush-learner44/socialMedia/README.md

 # SocialApp — Microservices Social Media Platform

 A Twitter-style social media app built as a microservices architecture term project.
-Users can register, post, follow each other, and view profiles — all served through a single nginx gateway that routes to independent backend services.
+Users can register, post, like posts, follow each other, send direct messages, and receive notifications — all served through a single nginx gateway that routes to independent backend services.

 ---